 - Changing or creating company invoices or accounts to unlawfully receive extra income.

 Forgery charges are severe in Pennsylvania, and are graded as follows:

 - 2nd-Degree Felony - Punishable by Up To 10 Years in Prison: For forging money, securities, postage, stocks, or government documents.

 - 3rd-Degree Felony - Punishable by Up to 7 Years in Prison: For forging legal documents, such as wills, deeds, contracts, releases, commercial instruments or other documents impacting legal relations

 - 1st Degree Misdemeanor - Punishable by Up to 5 Years in Prison: All other forgeries, including checks and money orders.

 CALL ZUCKERMAN LAW FIRM TODAY IF YOU HAVE BEEN CHARGED WITH OR QUESTIONED ABOUT A FORGERY

 If you are being questioned about a forgery, do not talk to the police under any circumstances without a lawyer present.
 Call the Zuckerman Law Firm at 412-447-5580 immediately for a consultation.

-If you have been charged with forgery, your best chance at avoiding a conviction and minimizing consequences is to hire an experienced theft crimes attorney to represent you.
+If you have been charged with forgery, your best chance at avoiding a conviction and minimizing consequences is to hire an experienced white collar crimes attorney to represent you.
 Forgery allegations are serious, and can lead to jail time, a permanent criminal record, and future difficulties finding jobs.

 As a former theft crimes prosecutor, Attorney Dave Zuckerman understands how forgery cases are built and how to mount the most effective defense to the allegations.
 Call the Zuckerman Law Firm today at 412-447-5580 to start building your defense.